czerwonamaupa/The-Uncanny/The-Uncanny.md

 “Quiet, lovely and *heimlich*, no place more fitted for her rest.”
 “The in and out flowing waves of the currents dreamy and *heimlich* as a cradle-song.”
 Cf. in especial *Unheimlich*.
-Among Swabian and Swiss authors in especial, often as trisyllable: “*How heimelich* it seemed again of an evening, back at home.”
+Among Swabian and Swiss authors in especial, often as trisyllable: “How *heimelich* it seemed again of an evening, back at home.”
 “The warm room and the *heimelig* afternoon.”
 “Little by little they grew at ease and *heimelig* among themselves.”
 “That which comes from afar…